marko-knoebl/rehype-inline/readme.md

 # Rehype-inline

-A rehype / unified plugin that inlines assets like CSS, JavaScript and images into rehype trees.
+A rehype / unified plugin that inlines assets like CSS, JavaScript, images and HTML imports into rehype trees.

 ## Installation